Network-Aware Optimization of Distributed Learning for Fog Computing: Experimental Evaluation

 \subsection{Effect of Dynamic Networks}

-Finally, we consider network-aware learning on dynamic networks, i.e., when nodes are entering and exiting the network during model learning.
-Initially, at time $t=0$, each device is in the network.
-Then, at each $t$, each device currently in the network will exit with probability $p_{exit}$, and each device not in the network will re-enter with probability $p_{entry}$.
-For a worst-case analysis, we assume that nodes cannot transmit their local update results just prior to exiting the network, and that nodes must wait for the ongoing aggregation period to finish when they initially re-join the network in order to obtain the current global parameters until the ongoing aggregation period finishes.
+Finally, we consider network-aware learning when nodes may enter and exit the network.
+Initially, all devices are in the network.
+At each $t$, devices in the network will exit with probability $p_{exit}$, while devices outside the network will re-enter with probability $p_{entry}$.
+For worst-case analysis, nodes cannot transmit their local update results prior to exiting, and nodes rejoining the network cannot obtain the current global parameters until the ongoing aggregation period finishes.

-Table \ref{tab: static_dynamic} shows the effect of network dynamics with $p_{exit} = p_{entry} = 1\%$ compared with the static case.
-In a dynamic network, network-aware learning operates with less data and compute capacity available for optimization as the number of active nodes per aggregation period decreases from 10 in the static case to an average of 7.8 in the dynamic case.
+Table \ref{tab: static_dynamic} compares a dynamic network with $p_{exit} = p_{entry} = 1\%$ against the static case.
+In a dynamic network, network-aware learning operates with less overall network data and compute capability as active nodes per aggregation period decreases from 10 in the static case to an average of 7.8 in the dynamic case.
 Node exits always result in at least one inactive node - even if a new node enters, it must wait for the synchronized global parameters.
-So, our methodology is reasonably robust in dynamic networks as a 20\% decline in active nodes per time period only leads to a 6\% jump in unit costs incurred per datapoint due to the fewer opportunities available for data movement, indicating that network-aware learning is reasonably robust to network dynamics.
-Although the total numerical costs decrease across all columns in Table \ref{tab: static_dynamic} (since there is less data available overall), the fraction of costs due to discarding grows while the fraction due to processing falls.
-Less processed data ultimately results in a model with slightly poorer accuracy, which drops by roughly 1\%.
+So, our methodology is reasonably robust in dynamic networks as a 20\% decline in active nodes/period only leads to a 6\% increase in unit costs incurred per datapoint, and a 1\% accuracy decline, due to fewer processed data and more discarding (also visible from the ratio of processed to discard costs).

-Next, we study the impact of varying the probability of node exit and node re-entry, respectively.